Al-Omar field: History

-Al-Omar oil field, discovered in 1987, was operated by Al-Furat Petroleum Company (AFPC), subsidiary of the Syrian Petroleum Company.
+Al-Omar oil field, discovered in 1986, was operated by Al-Furat Petroleum Company (AFPC), subsidiary of the Syrian Petroleum Company.
 It initially peaked at a production of around 80,000 barrels per day (b/d).
 However, due to a lack of pressure support and overproduction in the early 1990s, the field was damaged, leading to a sharp decline in output to 16,000 b/d by 1991.
 Water injection techniques were implemented from 1991 onwards, stabilizing production at a plateau of 60,000–70,000 b/d between 1994 and 1997.
 By 2008, however, production had declined again to around 20,000 b/d.
 In the meantime, the STOIIP was estimated at 760 million barrels.

 During the Syrian civil war, the field changed hands multiple times.
-It fell under the control of the al-Nusra Front and other Islamist rebels in November 2013, then ISIS in July 2014 from Al-Shaitat clan, and ultimately the Syrian Democratic Forces (SDF) with support from the US-led Coalition in late October 2017 during the Eastern Syria campaign.
+It fell under the control of the Al-Nusra Front and other Islamist rebels in November 2013, then ISIS in July 2014 from the Al-Shaitat clan which later resulted in a series of massacres, and ultimately the Syrian Democratic Forces (SDF) with support from the US-led Coalition in late October 2017 during the Eastern Syria campaign.
 Since then, the region has been targeted by pro-Iranian militias, opposing the U.S. presence in the area.

+On 18 January 2026, the army of the Syrian transitional government retook the field following the SDF's withdrawal during the 2026 northeastern Syria offensive.